dcristobalhMad/node-port-report/README.md

 The pipelines are configured in .github/workflows folder:

-- infra.yml: to deploy the terraform infrastructure
+- infra.yml: to deploy the terraform infrastructure from every push to master branch
-- app-build.yml: to build and to deploy the application
+- app-build.yml: to build and to deploy the application from a tag in semver format

 ## Improvements